valentinradu/Trellis/README.md

     .bootstrap()
 ```

-Once we bootstrap all our services, we can pass the `pool.dispatch` function to any other entities that wish to indirectly mutate the state of our services (like the presentation layer).
+After we bootstrap all, we can pass the `pool.dispatch` function to any other entities that wish to indirectly mutate the state of our services (like the presentation layer).
 Trellis already declares a SwiftUI environment key for this:

 ```swift
 var body: some Scene {